rbrunetti/Specl-Tutorial-Twitter-REST/README.md

 	}
 }
 ```
-The flow is as in the previous case: get the response, fetch data with WSCoL and use them.<br/>
+The flow is as in the previous case: get the response, fetch data with Specl and use them.<br/>
-WSCoL selects the statuses where the language is italian (`/statuses[lang==\"it\"`), then, for each status, gets the <i>screen_name</i> of its user.
+Specl selects the statuses where the language is italian (`/statuses[lang==\"it\"]`), then, for each status, gets the <i>screen_name</i> of its user.
 The result is an array with the list of user's names.<br/>
 The variable we extract is `$italian_user`.

 <a name="trend_place"></a>
 ### GET trends/place
 &laquo;Returns the top 10 trending topics for a specific WOEID, if trending information is available for it.&raquo;<br/>
 (WOEID is the [Yahoo!
 Where On Earth ID](http://developer.yahoo.com/geo/geoplanet/) of the location to return trending information for).<br/>
-In the next snippet we obtain the trending topics for a passed WOEID, the program is expecting the ones for Milan (see the WSCoL string).
+In the next snippet we obtain the trending topics for a passed WOEID, the program is expecting the ones for Milan (see the Specl string).
 ```Java
 // Fetches the top 10 trends from a given city's WOEID
 // see https://dev.twitter.com/docs/api/1.1/get/trends/place